-- Digital transformation: FPB's lack of digital platforms to enable core processes raises concerns about the organization's readiness for the future.
-The absence of automated systems and reliance on manual processes slows down operations, impacting efficiency. - Organizational transformation: FPB must continue its transformation through a pipeline of capacity change projects, managed by an adequately resourced project management office. - FPB SWOT analysis.
-Each project will need to be subject to formal change readiness assessments to ensure systems, processes and policies are fully developed and tested before further organizational changes are made.
-In the next five years, FPB's focus must shift toward incremental transformation, ensuring that the necessary infrastructure, including digital platforms and crossorganizational workflows, is in place before implementing further structural changes.
+- Digital transformation: the FPB's lack of digital platforms to enable core processes raises concerns about the organization's readiness for the future.
+The absence of automated systems and reliance on manual processes slows down operations, impacting efficiency. - Organizational transformation: the FPB must continue its transformation through a pipeline of capacity change projects, managed by an adequately resourced project management office.
+Each project will need to be subject to formal change readiness assessments to ensure systems, processes and policies are fully developed and tested before further organizational changes are made (FPB SWOT Analysis).
+In the next five years, the FPB's focus must shift toward incremental transformation, ensuring that the necessary infrastructure, including digital platforms and cross-organizational workflows, is in place before implementing further structural changes.